asifsalam/asifsalam.github.io/_posts/2015-05-16-R-and-PowerPoint-Part-2.md

 films$character_name <- daply(films,.(index),get_character,filmography)
 ```

-Now, we need to work on getting the poster images.
+Now, the poster images.
 We'll name these based on the sequence the data is in (by release year), and add the name of the file to our data frame.

 ```r
 # Create a sub-directory for the images.